Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - [ ] Improve management of value resources and uris, and other special types.
 - [ ] Add a separate indexer for medias and pages.
 - [ ] Add a redirect from item-set/browse to search page, like item-set/show.
+- [ ] Remove the fix for indexation of string "0", replaced by "00".

 Solr install <a id="solr-install"></a>